SanliFaez/OS4Physicists/Lectures/Lecture2_GitforCollaboration.md

 + Readme, templates, community rules, licensing and credit

 ## Evaluation
-The students will go through lessons 6-13 of the [git tutorial](https://git.science.uu.nl/os4p-2023/git-tutorial) and will be asked to complete an exercise to demonstrate their understanding of the material.
+During the four hours of tutorial, the students will go through the thirteen lessons of the [git tutorial](https://git.science.uu.nl/os4p-2023/git-tutorial) and will be asked to complete an exercise to demonstrate their understanding of the material.

 ### Assignment description
-Students will be grouped in threes and asked to create a repository on GitLab and to use it to collaborate with the two others on a small project where they write a [haiku poem](https://en.wikipedia.org/wiki/Haiku) about Open Science, each contributing one line.
+Students will form teams of threes and asked to create a repository on GitLab and to use it to collaborate with the two others on a small project where they write a [haiku poem](https://en.wikipedia.org/wiki/Haiku) about Open Science, each contributing one line from their own branch.
+They then create a Merge Request to merge the file with the haiku into the master branch.
+The students will use the features of GitLab to manage this assignment.

+At the end of the lecture, the haiku poems will be read by each team and the best one will be selected by the class.

+See this [template](../Resources/_template_week2_Haikus.md) for detailed instructions on the haiku assignment.

 ## Information Sources / Bibliography